shubham-pathak1/shubham-pathak1/README.md

 # Hey, I’m Shubham 👋

-I build clean, fast, and user-focused websites and web apps.
-With a passion for simplicity and functionality, I love turning ideas into intuitive digital experiences.
-I’m also a Linux tinkerer — always experimenting with different distros and customizing them to streamline my workflow.
+I’m a front-end developer who loves building websites and apps that are simple, functional, and easy to use.
+I’m also passionate about Linux, always trying new distros and customizing them to make my workflow better.
+My focus is on creating clean, user-friendly designs that just work.

 ## 🛠️ Tech Stack